codacy/docs/docs/organizations/using-a-coding-standard.md

 ## Creating a coding standard {: id="creating"}

-Organizations on Codacy can have one coding standard.
 To create a coding standard for your organization:

 1. Open your organization **Coding standards** page, tab **Coding standards**.

 1. Name your coding standard and click **Create standard**.

     Optionally, select a repository that Codacy will use as a baseline to bootstrap the tool and pattern configurations for the new coding standard.
-This is useful if you already have a repository with code patterns configured and that you wish to use as a template for the coding standard.
+This is useful if you already have a repository with code patterns configured that you wish to use as a template for creating the coding standard.

     ![Creating a new coding standard](images/coding-standard-create.png)